Protection Ritual to Stop conflict and War in Sudan

 Offerings of service: journaling, signal‑boosting, local support

-I recommend these simple actions that back real work on the ground:
+Pair your rituals with concrete actions that back real work on the ground:

 Energy without escalation: avoid war‑fueling symbolism